-Our instrumental variables estimates suggest that current income has a significant effect on a child's math and reading achievement-a \$1,000 increase in family income raises math and reading test scores by about 6 percent of a standard deviation.
+Our instrumental variables estimates suggest that current income has a significant effect on a child's math and reading achievement - a \$1,000 increase in family income raises math and reading test scores by about 6% of a standard deviation.
 The estimated effects are larger for children from more disadvantaged backgrounds, for younger children, and for boys.
-Simple dynamic models suggest that contemporaneous income has the largest effect on achievement, with smaller effects from past income.
+Simple dynamic models suggest that contemporaneous income has the largest effect on achievement, with small effects from past income.

 While modest, our instrumental variables estimates are larger than cross-section ordinary least squares (OLS) or standard fixed effects (FE) estimates.
 Several explanations may account for this difference.
-One is that income is measured noisily, so that OLS and FE estimates suffer from attenuation bias.
+One is that income is noisily measured, so that OLS and FE estimates suffer from attenuation bias.
 It is also possible that income matters more for the most disadvantaged and that our instrument largely reflects the effect of income for these families.
-Perhaps the most interesting explanation is that expectations about future income play an important role in determining child outcomes.
-In this case, permanent changes in family income should have larger effects on children than do temporary changes.
-To the extent that changes in the EITC are expected to last longer than most idiosyncratic shocks to family income, our instrumental variables estimates should be greater than traditional OLS and fixed effect estimates (see Dahl and Lochner 2005).
+Perhaps the most interesting